Cap-go/capacitor-document-scanner/README.md

 ## credits

-This plugin is a re implementation of the original https://document-scanner.js.org Thanks for the original work, we recoded it with more modern SDK but explose the same API
+This plugin is a re implementation of the original https://document-scanner.js.org Thanks for the original work, we recoded it with more modern SDK but explodes the same API